charlieellington/zebra/documentation/step4-content.md

   - Low chaos (for Footer)
 - Development server running at http://localhost:3000/vanta-test

-### Step 4.2: Implement Credo Section (Founder's Philosophy)
+### Step 4.2: Implement Credo Section (Founder's Philosophy) ✅

 -   **Create `<CredoSection>` component:** This section will contain the Paul Graham quote and the founder's "solo practice" message.
 Use a centered, styled blockquote for the quote and a `<p>` or span for the attribution ("-- Paul Graham...").
-Below that, include the founder's follow-up line (first person ethos) and a brief note about the solo practice model.
+Below that, include the founder's follow-up line (first person ethos) and a brief note about the solo practice model. ✅

 -   **Tailwind styling:** Center all text (e.g. `text-center`) and constrain width (`max-w-xl mx-auto`).
 Make the quote italic and fairly large (e.g. `text-2xl md:text-3xl italic`) with an em dash before the author's name.
 Style the follow-up lines in a slightly smaller but still prominent font (e.g. `text-lg font-medium`) so they're easy to read.
-Add vertical padding (`py-12` or more) to separate this section visually.
+Add vertical padding (`py-12` or more) to separate this section visually. ✅

 -   **Layout for Vanta element:** In the JSX, prepare a spot for the Vanta visual.
 For larger screens, we'll use a two-column layout -- one for text, one for the animation.
 For example, wrap the content in a `md:grid md:grid-cols-2 md:gap-8 items-center` container, with the quote in the first column and an empty `<div>` or placeholder in the second column for now.
 This placeholder will host the Vanta Trunk canvas via our component in Step 4.4.
-On small screens, the grid will collapse to one column, so plan to either center the animation under the quote or hide it on very small devices.
+On small screens, the grid will collapse to one column, so plan to either center the animation under the quote or hide it on very small devices. ✅

+**Implementation Notes:**
+- Created CredoSection component with Paul Graham quote and founder's philosophy
+- Used ScrollView for animation on scroll
+- Integrated VantaTrunk with chaos=1.0 for moderate visual effect
+- Two-column layout on desktop, hidden Vanta on mobile for performance
+- Added to homepage between Hero and Recent Builds sections

-### Step 4.3: Implement Quick Wins Section (Key Benefits)
+### Step 4.3: Implement Quick Wins Section (Key Benefits) ✅

 -   **Create `<QuickWinsSection>` component:** This will display six key benefit items (Speed, Validation, Flat Price, Quality Design, Full-Stack, Cancel Anytime) in a responsive grid.
-Use Tailwind CSS grid utilities to lay out 6 columns on desktop (`grid-cols-6 gap-6`) and fewer columns on mobile (`grid-cols-2` on small screens, yielding 2 per row).
+Use Tailwind CSS grid utilities to lay out 6 columns on desktop (`grid-cols-6 gap-6`) and fewer columns on mobile (`grid-cols-2` on small screens, yielding 2 per row). ✅

 -   **Icon + label items:** For each benefit, use a flex container (`flex items-center space-x-2`) with a Lucide icon (e.g. `LucideZap` for Speed, `LucideTarget` for Validation, etc.) and a short label text.
 Style the labels with a medium font weight (`font-medium`) and base text size for emphasis.
-Ensure each icon is a similar size (e.g. `w-5 h-5`) and use consistent colors (likely the default text color for now, ensuring good contrast).
+Ensure each icon is a similar size (e.g. `w-5 h-5`) and use consistent colors (likely the default text color for now, ensuring good contrast). ✅

 -   **Tooltips for descriptions:** Wrap each icon+label in a Shadcn `<Tooltip>` component to show the one-line description on hover (or tap on mobile).
 Use `<TooltipTrigger>` around the trigger content and `<TooltipContent>` for the description text.
 Insert the provided copy for each benefit's explanation (e.g. *"Go from idea to a working, tested product in weeks, not months."* for Speed).
-On mobile devices, if tooltips aren't ideal, consider an always-visible subtitle or an accordion reveal -- but at minimum, ensure the info is accessible somehow (tapping the item should show the text).
+On mobile devices, if tooltips aren't ideal, consider an always-visible subtitle or an accordion reveal -- but at minimum, ensure the info is accessible somehow (tapping the item should show the text). ✅

--   **Placement on page:** Import and include `<QuickWinsSection>` in the homepage, just after the Credo section.
+-   **Placement on page:** Import and include `<QuickWinsSection>` in the homepage, just after the Credo section. ✅

+**Implementation Notes:**
+- Created QuickWinsSection with all 6 benefits
+- Used appropriate Lucide icons (Zap, Target, Euro, Star, Monitor, Scissors)
+- Implemented Shadcn Tooltip components for hover/tap interactions
+- Responsive grid: 2 cols on mobile, 3 on sm, 6 on md+
+- Added staggered ScrollView animations
+- Added to homepage after Credo section

 ### Step 4.4: Integrate Vanta Trunk Animation & Responsive Polish